CleverRaven/Cataclysm-DDA/.github/pull_request_template.md

 #### Summary
 A one-line description of your change that will be extracted and added to the [project changelog](../data/changelog.txt).
 The format is: ```SUMMARY: Category "description"```
 The categories to choose from are: Features, Content, Interface, Mods, Balance, Bugfixes, Performance, Infrastructure, Build, I18N
-Example: ```SUMMARY: Content "Adds new mutation category 'Mouse'"```
+Example: ```SUMMARY: Content "Adds new mutation category 'Mouse'"``` See [Changelog Guidelines](../doc/CHANGELOG_GUIDELINES.md) for explanations of the categories.

 #### Purpose of change
 If theres an existing issue describing the problem this PR addresses or the feature it adds, please link it like: ```#1234```